billyhsun/React-Demo-App/README.md

 # React Demo Application

-Web page made in React and JavaScript to display student information, expand views, add tags, and search by students by names or tags
+Web page made in React and JavaScript to display student information, expand views, add tags, and search students by names or tags

 ## Setup
 - Clone the repo to your local machine